ceph/ceph/doc/rados/deployment/mkcephfs.rst

 If you are running multiple OSDs per host and one hard disk per OSD,  you should mount the disk under the OSD data directory (if you haven't done so already).
+When mounting disks in this manner, there is no need for an entry in ``/etc/fstab``.

 .. versionadded:: 0.56

-For Botail (v 0.56) and beyond, you may specify the file system type, filesystem options, and mount options.
+For Bobtail (v 0.56) and beyond, you may specify the file system type, filesystem options, and mount options.
 Add the following to the ``[global]`` section of your Ceph configuration file, and replace the values in braces with appropriate values::